twiztedmyrtle/twiztedmyrtle.github.io/content/blog/the-art-of-giving.md

 type = "post"

 +++
 Why do we give gifts?
-Consciously or sub-consciously and to varying degrees, we use gifts as a way to further our agenda – impress or pacify someone, fulfill an obligation, win them over, one-up the recipient or our competition, score points <!--more-->, call in a favor in the future, use as a tool for guilt and manipulation, earn bragging rights or boost our own ego.
+Consciously or sub-consciously and to varying degrees, we use gifts as a way to further our agenda – impress or pacify someone, fulfill an obligation, win them over, one-up the recipient or our competition, score points  , call in a favor in the future, use as a tool for guilt and manipulation, earn bragging rights or boost our own ego.
 When we give with ulterior motives, agenda or expectations, a gift turns into a contract.

 Think you give selflessly and without any expectations?